krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Kustom Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/kustom-checkout-for-woocommerce/).

 == Changelog ==
+= 2026-08-25    - version 2.20.11 =
+* Fix           - Fixed a fatal error that could occur in the WordPress admin when creating or editing posts.

 = 2026-08-24    - version 2.20.10 =
 * Tweak         - The authorization header is now redacted from the log created for requests when logging is enabled.
 * Fix           - Fixed a fatal error that could occur when sending order lines to Kustom for an order containing a product that has since beendeleted from the store.